Information about Betahistine

 No, change in blood pressure is not very common with the use of Betahistine.
 In rare cases, it may lower blood pressure and may make you feel dizzy for a while, especially when you get up after lying down.
 If you experience any such symptoms, inform your doctor.

-Meniere’s disease can be triggered by conditions such as stress, overwork, fatigue, emotional distress, additional illnesses, and pressure changes.
-Along with that, certain foods and high consumption of salt in diet can also trigger Meniere's disease.
+Ménière's disease can be triggered by conditions such as stress, overwork, fatigue, emotional distress, additional illnesses, and pressure changes.
+Along with that, certain foods such as dairy products, caffeine, alcohol and foods with high sodium content may trigger Ménière's disease.
+A 2-gram/day low-salt diet can help control vertigo in Ménière's disease

 Q. Is stress a reason for vertigo?